tgstation/TerraGov-Marine-Corps/docs/faction-design.md

 #### TG Marines

+Marines have a variety of different roles, broadly categorised as infantry, engineers, medical staff, command and pilots.
+The vast majority of infantry are Marines, who are aided by Squad Leaders who are able to use useful AOE buffs.

 **Strengths**
 - Better suited to defend areas thanks to barricades, razorfoam, automated turrets, machine gun emplacements, Close Air Support and Orbital Strikes.
 Their defensive structures especially are far superior to xeno equivalents.
 - Excels in corridors as it means less directions they can be attacked from, and a better chance of getting shots on-target.